gorhgorh/ui-autocrypt/README.md

 ## use

-a basic client is available, the server gives the url once started
+a basic hack on current autocrypt ui is available, the server gives the url once started

 ## to do
-- [x]implement replication of message to the recipent
-- write tests
+- better integration
-- merge with current ui
 - stats
 - switch from static json files to levelDb